pm-usp/X-Processes/README.md

 This project is released under the terms of the GNU General Public License v3.0 or (at your option) any later version.
 See the LICENSE.GPL-3 file for details.

 This repository also includes a Java archive (`java/jbpt_mini-1.0.jar`) that is based on code distributed under the GNU Lesser General Public License v3.0 (LGPLv3).
 This `.jar` is executed via a runtime subprocess and may be replaced by a modified version that is interface-compatible, as allowed under section 4 of the LGPLv3.
 See https://github.com/jbpt for more details.
+This project also includes several Java `.jar` files located under `java/lib/`, which are derived from the [bpmtk project](https://github.com/nemo-91/bpmtk) and originally from the [ProM framework](https://www.promtools.org/).
+These libraries are redistributed under the terms of the GNU General Public License (GPL).
+See the LICENSE.GPL-3 file for details.

 You should have received copies of both the GNU General Public License and the GNU Lesser General Public License along with this project.
 If not, see:
 - https://www.gnu.org/licenses/gpl-3.0.html